tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 Player Actions
 ==============

-The second responsibility of a service integration is to manage media player actions:
+The second responsibility of a service integration is to **manage media player actions**:

  1. Set which actions are enabled.
  2. Invoke the actions when they are activated.